 Please note that defibrillators can be found at 1 Formula Fitness Club, Kilgetty; The White Horse Public House, Kilgetty; Outside the Co-operative Store, Kilgetty; Kingsmoor Sports Club, Kilgetty; Folly Farm, Begelly and at The Begelly Arms Hotel, Begelly.

-Councillor Diane Lockley was re-elected as Chair and Councillor Jayne Ebrey (nee Palmer) was elected as Vice-Chair for 2018-19 at the May 2018 Annual Meeting of KBCC.
+Councillor Diane Lockley was re-elected as Chair and Councillor Jayne Ebrey was re-elected as Vice-Chair for 2019-20 at the 9 May 2019 Annual Meeting of KBCC.

 Members by Ward